Travel Hacking Paid for Our Disney Trip. Here’s How

 Here’s how we kept our costs down and the key to getting a cheap Disney World vacation.
 Use these tips and strategies to make the trip a reality for your family.

 The cost to travel to Disney World can vary dramatically depending on where you live.
 Admittedly, my family only lives a six-hour drive away so we didn’t have to pay for airfare.
 If you do have to fly to Orlando, there are ways to offset this cost.

-Flights and tickets are almost always more expensive around holidays, both major ones like Christmas and New Year’s and minor one likes Martin Luther King Jr. Day.
+Flights and tickets are almost always more expensive around holidays, both major ones like Christmas and New Year’s and minor ones like Martin Luther King Jr. Day.
 If you want to visit Disney World, pick a weekend that doesn’t coincide with a holiday.
 Yes, you may have to take more vacation days or have your child miss school, but the cost savings may be worth it.

 Driving can be cheaper but takes up more time in most cases.
 Sometimes it’s worth paying more money to save time, especially when you have a limited number of vacation days at work.